-San Luis Obispo County, CA (SLO CAL) is approachable and laid-back.
-But don’t think we’re short on amenities for every budget.
+SLO CAL is approachable and laid-back, but don’t think we’re short on amenities for every budget.
 Our top-dollar experiences are more for the adventurer squeezing every ounce of life out of their time.
-Check out these bucket list, once-in-a-lifetime travel ideas and SLO CAL hidden gems that will satisfy anyone living life to the fullest.
-Helicopter wine tasting, yacht rentals, rose maze gardens and views to spare—you’ll fill your bucket list travel ideas in SLO CAL.
+Check out these bucket-list-once-in-a-lifetime travel ideas and SLO CAL hidden gems that will satisfy anyone living life to the fullest.
+Helicopter wine tasting, yacht rentals, rose maze gardens, and views to spare—you’ll fill your bucket list travel ideas in SLO CAL.

 Photo by: @nicole_thenomad

 First, let’s talk: getting to SLO CAL.
 Sick of first class?
 Step up your game with chartered flights from ACI Jets.
 Global Express jets are about as good as it gets.
 We’re talking about renting $60,000,000 private planes—Oprah or Bruno Mars fancy.
 With a 7,000 mile range, you could fly up to 19 straight to San Luis Obispo, Paso Robles or Oceano from places like Rome.
 ACI has five Global Express options to choose from.
 Further down the lineup, there’s a few Challengers to decide from, a Gulfstream and a few Cessna Citations.
 Remember, you have to pick just one.
 You can’t fly all at once.